 When will the transplanted kidney start working ?

 In almost all patients (95%), the transplanted kidney (graft) will start its function over a period of two to three weeks.
 The improvement in graft function will be evidenced by brisk urine output and progressive decline in serum creatinine.
 Improvement in graft function does not mean that everything will be all right thereafter.
 Kidney function may decline any time and that is why, constant and regular monitoring of kidney function using blood and urine tests is needed.

 What will you do if the graft dysfunction persists beyond 2-3 weeks ?

 The cause for defective graft function will be analyzed by blood, urine and ultrasound tests and appropriate corrective action will be taken to improve graft function.
 In that process, additional procedures like graft exploration in OR and graft biopsy may be required and you may continue to require dialysis till there is improvement in graft function.

-Dialysis will be required until there is improvement in graft function; the requirement may be temporary or permanent depending on the improvement in graft function.
+Dialysis after kidney transplantation will be required until there is an improvement in graft function; the requirement may be temporary or permanent depending on the improvement in graft function.

 The diseased kidneys will be removed only if they are seriously infected or the cause of severe hypertension or massive bleeding.